HTTP-RPC/Sierra/README.md

 <img src="README/border-layout.png" width="592px"/>

 The "size" attribute specifies a fixed dimension for a component.
-It is typically used with `Spacer` instances to create "struts" between components, as an alternative to the "spacing" property provided by `RowPanel` and `ColumnPanel`:
+It is typically used with `Spacer` instances to create "struts" between components, as an alternative to the "spacing" property provided by `ColumnPanel` and `RowPanel`:

 ```xml
 <column-panel spacing="4" padding="8" opaque="true">